ehel/fileupload/README.md

 ];
 ```

-3. Add class alias to the aliases array of config/app.php:
+Next, add class alias to the aliases array of config/app.php:

 ```php
   'aliases' => [